For People Experiencing Homelessness

 The County Health Services Department (CCHS) has taken extensive efforts to prevent the spread of the coronavirus to the homeless populations in our community.

-All existing shelters continue to operate 24/7, screening staff and residents for symptoms, and are emphasizing social distancing;
+All existing shelters continue to operate 24/7, screening staff and residents for symptoms, and are emphasizing social distancing and requiring masks.

 CORE outreach teams and Healthcare for the Homeless street medicine teams continue their daily work to provide basic safety and hygiene supplies, symptom screening, and education to persons living outside.

 Guidance documents and flyers have been developed for homeless service providers operating congregate living facilities and/or conducting outreach to persons living in encampments on how to identify and respond to ill residents.

 Expanding Housing Options for Homeless Individuals Needing Quarantine or Isolation

 Congregate shelters, where many people shelter together in one space, present a risk for quick spread of the virus.

 Under the State of California’s Project Roomkey initiative, CCHS has secured more than 300 rooms for people who live in congregate shelters or encampments who are awaiting test results, or those living in shelters who are considered at high risk due to age or health.

 CCHS’ Division of Health, Housing and Homeless Services (H3) recently relocated 150 high-risk residents from shelters across the county to some of those rooms so they can better isolate from others and practice the physical distancing required by recent health orders.